 \subsection{Our Contribution}

-The strong polynomial dependence on $D$ of bounds $D^{\alpha+d/2}n^{-(\alpha+1)/(2\alpha+d)}$ obtained by~\cite{pmlr-v238-tang24a} does not allow for a satisfactory explanation of the excellent empirical behavior of diffusion models in typical scenarios, when $D$ is very large, possibly much larger than $n$.
+The strong dependence on $D$ of the bound $D^{\alpha+d/2} n^{-(\alpha+1)/(2\alpha+d)}$ obtained by~\cite{pmlr-v238-tang24a} does not allow a satisfactory explanation of the excellent empirical behavior of diffusion models in typical scenarios, when $D$ is very large, possibly much larger than $n$.
 For instance if $D \gtrsim n$ then the error becomes $n^{\alpha+d/2}n^{-(\alpha+1)/(2\alpha+d)}$ which goes to infinity with $n$ as soon as $d\ge 2$.
 Therefore, in order to understand if the manifold hypothesis provides a reasonable explanation for the success of diffusion models, we need to derive sharper bounds in terms of $D$.